Space, the Final Career Frontier: Navigating the Leadership of Colton R. Parkinson

 Colton the Renegade?
 Sorting Signals from Static

 There have been whispers.
-Quiet frowns over just how futuristically “engineered” certain exhibits evolved into—one even contained within a spinning or turning planetarium model that used facial recognition to customize the star story derived from the visitor’s zodiac.
-But none of it has slowed the business development train… unless that train runs on punctuality alone, in which case, we should talk to Amtrak.
+Quiet frowns over just how futuristically “engineered” certain exhibits became—one even included a rotating planetarium model that used facial recognition to customize the star story based on the visitor’s zodiac.
+But none of it has slowed the innovation train… unless that train runs on punctuality alone, in which case, we should talk to Amtrak.

 “Where others build galleries, Colton builds a momentary Martian embassy.” — mentioned our systems analyst once